Why are enterprises going big on cloud?

 - Cost efficiency: Whether you’re a small business or a large enterprise, you can reap the same benefits from the massive economies of scale achieved through cloud computing.
-Cloud service providers are able to maximize the amount of fully utilized hardware they’re running, conserving energy and other costs—savings they’re then able to pass on to their customers.
+Cloud service providers are able to maximise the amount of fully utilised hardware they’re running, conserving energy and other costs ‒ savings they’re then able to pass on to their customers.

 - Highly elastic capacity: Cloud computing resources are not only highly scalable, i.e. easy to expand, but highly elastic, meaning that capacity and costs can also be ramped down during periods of light demand.

-- Ease of use and maintenance: With cloud computing, resources and updates can be deployed in an automated, standardized fashion, increasing accessibility and eliminating inconsistencies and the need for manual updates.
-There’s also no need for your team to physically maintain servers or data center facilities.
+- Ease of use and maintenance: With cloud computing, resources and updates can be deployed in an automated, standardised fashion, increasing accessibility and eliminating inconsistencies and the need for manual updates.
+There’s also no need for your team to physically maintain servers or data centre facilities.